uber-go/fx/config/README.md

   without worrying about latency.
 It is safe for concurrent use by multiple goroutines.

-* `MockDynamicProvider` is a mock provider that can be used to test dynamic features.
+* The `MockDynamicProvider` is a mock provider that can be used to test dynamic features.
 It implements `Provider` interface and lets you set values to trigger change callbacks.